tehuanmelo/inception/README.md

 This project delves into the world of system administration, specifically focusing on Docker containerization and Docker Compose orchestration.
 You'll construct a multi-service infrastructure within a virtual machine environment, honing your skills in both technologies and gaining valuable practical experience.

+## Project Description
+The Inception project focuses on creating a robust infrastructure for deploying various services, including MariaDB, Nginx, WordPress.
+The project leverages Docker containers to ensure portability, isolation, and scalability.

 ### Key Technologies